Iraq's Abadi to declare Mosul victory, few pockets of resistance

 Once celebrations end, Iraqi leaders will face the formidable task of managing sectarian tensions in Mosul and elsewhere that enabled Islamic State to initially win support and threaten to create new security challenges.

-(Writing by Michael Georgy; Editing by Janet Lawrence)
+(Writing by Michael Georgy; Editing by Janet Lawrence and Angus MacSwan)